 Your disability benefits payments will depend based on whether you receive SSDI or SSI, or if you get benefits from both programs at the same time.

-The maximum possible SSDI payment for 2023 is $3,627 per month.
+The maximum possible SSDI payment for 2024 is $3,822 per month.
 That said, Missourians on disability have an average monthly payment of $1,319.28.

 Your income history and how much you’ve paid into Social Security have the biggest impact on your payment amount.
-Your check won’t change based on where exactly you live or which medical condition you qualify with.
+Your check won’t change based on where exactly you live or which medical condition you qualify for.

 To see exactly how much your benefits will be, use your SSA.gov account: